 Local and international data has shown that three-fifths of heart transplant patients live beyond 10 years, said Prof Tan.

 Besides taking immunosuppressants for life to prevent rejection of the heart, patients should also exercise regularly and eat healthily, he added.

 Mr Rezal said: “I am very grateful to the donor family for giving me a second chance in life.
 I will treasure it by living a healthy lifestyle.”

-Source: The Straits Times © Singapore Press Holdings Limited.
-Permission required for reproduction
+Source: The Straits Times, Singapore Press Holdings Limited.
+Reproduced with permission.